Redocly/redocly-cli/docs/commands/push.md

 redocly push openapi/petstore.yaml --destination=petstore-api@v1 --organization=openapi-org --files ./path/to/folder
 ```

-You can also add files and folders by providing them in `redocly.yaml` configuration file:
+You can also add files and folders by providing them in the `redocly.yaml` configuration file:

 ```yaml
 apis: